 Come and experience the nature of the city at the Swedish Museum of Natural History's inner courtyard!

-In the museum's green inner courtyard, you can enjoy the urban farm and be inspired to start your own.
-This year, there are different stations where visitors can explore nature in the city.
+In the museum's green courtyard, you can enjoy urban cultivation and be inspired to grow your own.
+You can also explore the nature in the city through play and discovery.